 There is no evidence to suggest that Doxycycline has an effect on male or female fertility.

 Doxycycline is a broad-spectrum antibiotic and can be used to treat a number of bacterial infections.
-Common uses of Doxycycline include the treatment of acne and rosacea, chest infections, skin infections, STIs, and prevention of malaria in travellers.
+Common uses of Doxycycline include the treatment of acne and rosacea, chest infections, skin infections, STIs, and for the prevention of malaria in travellers.

+Yes.
 Doxycycline is a tetracycline antibiotic which is used to treat a broad range of bacterial infections.